-Altered mental status: It is a disruption in how the brain works that causes a change in behavior.
-This change can happen suddenly or over days and ranges from slight confusion to total disorientation and increased sleepiness to coma.
+Depressed level of consciousness: A disruption in how the brain works that causes a change in behavior.
+This change can happen suddenly or over days and ranges from increased sleepiness to coma.

-Aphasia: The loss of ability to understand or express speech, caused by brain damage.
+Dysphasia / aphasia: The loss of ability to understand or express speech, caused by brain damage.
+Also report the grade - note grade 3 dysphasia is defined as aphasia.